Dual Diagnosis Treatment Middletown, CT

 Farrell Treatment Center - 10.7 miles from Middletown, CT

-Farrell Treatment Center is a dual diagnosis treatment center in New Britain, Connecticut that provides treatment for drug and alcohol addiction and mental health disorders that include PTSD as well as avoidant personality disorder.
+Farrell Treatment Center is a dual-diagnosis treatment center in New Britain, Connecticut that provides treatment for drug or alcohol use and mental health disorders that include phobias as well as avoidant personality disorder.

 Address: 586 Main Street, New Britain, CT 06051 in Hartford County